Aeknasd145/basic-chatbot/README.md

 # How To Install
 - Just download the whole file and upload to your server and don't forget to change db connect file path from /app/saveChatLog.php
+- Set profile pictures for site and user icon from /css/chatbot.css

 # Features
 - Add default questions and aswers